jgoulartf/moss-owlc/README.md

 # MOSS-OWLC

-> MOSS-OWLC(Mossoró Ontology Web Language compiler) is a compiler to OWL(Ontology Web Language) make in compilers class at UFERSA 2023.2, campus Mossoró/RN
+> MOSS-OWLC(Mossoró Ontology Web Language Compiler) is a compiler to OWL(Ontology Web Language) make in compilers class at UFERSA 2023.2, campus Mossoró/RN

 ## OLA